cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/RAI in Model Selection.rst

         .. image::  /images/metric_performance.png

-- Monitor how system is performing in each individual case
+- Monitor how the system is performing in each individual case
-- This helps us to select best model that fits our desire characteristics
+- This helps us to select the best model that fits our desired characteristics

 .. container:: toggle, toggle-hidden